Dead ends on wreath products and lamplighter groups: Preliminaries

 The depth of a dead end $g\in G$ with respect to a finite generating set $S$ can be interpreted as the distance in $\cay{G}{S}$ between $g$ and the complement of the ball $B_S(e_G,\|g\|_{S})$, minus $1$.
 Note that if $G$ is an infinite group, then the depth of any element $g$ has as an upper bound $2\|g\|_S$ (since any infinite finitely generated group contains an infinite geodesic ray).
 On the other hand, finite groups always have elements of infinite depth: those that maximize the word metric $\|\cdot \|_{S}$.
 However, although the depth of each element must be finite, it can be possible that $G$ contains dead ends of arbitrarily large depth.

-\begin{defn} Let $G$ be a finitely generated group and $S$ a finite generating set.
+\begin{definition} Let $G$ be a finitely generated group and $S$ a finite generating set.
 We say that $G$ has \textit{unbounded depth} if for any $n\in \mathbb{N}$ there exists a dead end $g\in G$ of depth at least $n$.
-Otherwise, we say that $G$ has \textit{uniformly bounded depth with respect to $S$.} \end{defn}
+Otherwise, we say that $G$ has \textit{uniformly bounded depth with respect to $S$.} \end{definition}

 We again emphasize the dependence of these definitions on the choice of the generating set $S$.
 It may happen that a group $G$ has unbounded depth with respect to a generating set $S$, and uniformly bounded depth with respect to another generating set $S'$.
 In fact, \v{S}unić proved in \cite{vsunic2008frobenius} that any group admits a generating set with dead ends.
 In the same paper, he proved that $\Z$ always has finitely many dead ends, a fact that would later be proved to hold for any finitely generated abelian group by Lehnert \cite{lehnert2009some}.
 In particular, there are no generating sets with unbounded depth among such groups.
 Other families of groups which have uniformly bounded depth with respect to any generating set are hyperbolic groups \cite{Bogopolski97}, and more generally any group which has a regular language of geodesics for any generating set \cite{warshall2010deep}, and groups with more than one end \cite{lehnert2009some}.
 On the other hand, examples of group with unbounded depth are notably the lamplighter group over the line $\Z/2\Z\wr \Z$ \cite{CET2006,ClearyTaback05,ClearyTabackmetricproperties05}, and Houghton's group $H_2$ \cite{lehnert2009some}.
 In general, having unbounded depth is not a group invariant, since there exist groups (even finitely presented ones) which have unbounded depth for one generating set and uniformly bounded depth for another one \cite{riley2006unbounded,cleary2006finitely}.
 A remarkable exception is the discrete Heisenberg group, which has unbounded depth with respect to any finite generating set, as shown by Warshall \cite{warshall2010deep,warshall2011group}.